-- Children who are excessively withdrawn, fearful, or anxious about doing something wrong. - Parents or carers who withdraw their attention from their child, giving the child the 'cold shoulder' - Parents or carers blaming their problems on their child. - Parents or carers who humiliate their child, for example, by name-calling or making negative comparisons.
+- Children who are excessively withdrawn, fearful, or anxious about doing something wrong. - Parents or carers who withdraw their attention from their child, giving the child the 'cold shoulder' - Parents or carers blaming their problems on their child. - Parents or carers who humiliate their child, for example, by name-calling or making negative comparisons. - 1.3 Sexual abuse and exploitation involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
+The activities may involve: - physical contact, including assault by penetration (for example rape or oral sex) or non-penetrative acts, such as masturbation, kissing, rubbing and touching outside of clothing. - non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet).

-Sexual Abuse and Exploitation